 Twenty Grosvenor Square Mayfair Four Seasons Residences in London

-While the pandemic has slowed most international travel, Mr Grisius from Marriott says demand for housing has indeed increased, which could bode well for traditional hotels. .
+While the pandemic hotels has had most international travel, Mr Grisius from Marriott says demand for housing has indeed increased, which could bode well for traditional. .

 “People don't travel much anymore, so luxury apartments receive more guests than usual,” he said.